We use a combination of both traditional hymns and contemporary music during our service.

 The word that Paul uses for worship is latreuo, which literally means to serve or hired to serve.
 We are hired (bought by Christ’s blood) to serve our creator.
 Paul’s encouragement continues in the context of how we should use the gifts we have in service to God’s kingdom.

-In our Sunday gathering, we believe completely that God is the center of our focus.
-Music, prayer, scripture, The Lord’s Supper and fellowship are used to prompt or refocus our worship response to him.
+In our Sunday gathering, which is at 10:30 am, we believe completely that God is the center of our focus.
+Music (includes both traditional hymns and contemporary Christian), prayer, scripture, The Lord’s Supper and fellowship are used to prompt or refocus our worship response to him.
 These avenues of worship allow us, as a church of all ages, to express our love and devotion to him.
 These four common avenues of focusing on God, allow us, as diverse people, to celebrate together.

 Throughout the ages, Genesis through Revelation, music and scripture have been an essential part of worship.
 Although styles of music have changed over the years, the heart of worship has remained the same.
 It is a believer’s personal expression of love and adoration to God, scripture, and awareness of God in one’s life that is important in prompting this response.